scottspace/scottspace.github.io/_posts/2020-07-20-dope-way-to-search-text.md

 match.
 This new approach is called semantic search and it’s here and widely available and easily implemented because of Bert.

-Semantic search is dope.
+Semantic search is cool.
 It's all the rage in the scientific community.
 We have high hopes that this tensor technique will allow us to better search through our overfull inboxes, that pile of PDFs waiting to be read, or the thousands of customer comments we’d like to process.